Canon SX420 vs Leica C-LUX

 | WiFi |

-Both the SX420 and the C-LUX are recent models that are part of the current product line-up.
-The SX420 replaced the earlier Canon SX410, while the C-LUX does not have a direct predecessor.
+The C-LUX is a recent model that features in the current product line-up of Leica.
+In contrast, the SX420 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the SX420 was succeeded by the Canon SX430.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.

 So how do things add up?
 Which of the two cameras – the Canon SX420 or the Leica C-LUX – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.